Nikkor AF-S 18-70mm f/3.5-4.5 G IF-ED DX - Review / Test Report - Analysis

 Page 2 of 3

-Low distortions were obviously not a design objective for the AF-S 18-70mm DX - at least at the 18mm
+Low distortion was obviously not a design objective for the AF-S 18-70mm DX - at least at the 18mm

-setting where the lens produces very high barrel distortions (3.5%).
+setting where the lens produces very high barrel distortion (3.5%).
 However, the problem

-eases rapidly when zooming out - at 24mm there's only a moderate degree of barrel distortions (1%)
+eases rapidly when zooming out - at 24mm there's only a moderate degree of barrel distortion (1%)

-changing to slight to moderate pincushion distortions towards the long end of the zoom range.
+changing to slight to moderate pincushion distortion towards the long end of the zoom range.